Context Awareness Gate For Retrieval Augmented Generation: Approach

 Alongside all the steps involved in the Vector Candidates approach, the process begins with transforming the user's input query into a more appropriate format to enhance the quality of semantic search.
 This query transformation is critical as it ensures that the input is optimized for better alignment with the embeddings used in the retrieval process.
 After this transformation, the Vector Candidates method is applied to assess the relevance of context retrieval.

-Following query transformation and Vector Candidates analysis, the Context-Adaptive Generation (CAG) system dynamically adapts the input query into a suitable prompt.
+Following query transformation and Vector Candidates analysis, the Context Awareness Gate (CAG) system dynamically adapts the input query into a suitable prompt.
 This involves determining whether context retrieval is necessary or if the LLM can answer the query based on its internal knowledge, utilizing techniques like Chain of Thought (CoT) reasoning \cite{chain, cot}, agents, or other methods.